nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 NFS-Ganesha reads the configuration data from:
 | /etc/ganesha/ganesha.conf

 This file lists NFS-Ganesha Cache config options.
+These options used to be configured in the CACHEINODE block.
+They may still be used in that block, but it is deprecated and will go away.
+The MDCACHE block takes precidence over the CACHEINODE block.

-CACHEINODE {}
+MDCACHE {}
 --------------------------------------------------------------------------------

 NParts (uint32, range 1 to 32633, default 7)